 Yes!
 Heritage Barn Grant recipients are required to preserve the historic character of the barn as much as possible by making sure all project work complies with the historic standards.
+Grant recipients are also required to enter into a historic preservation easement.

-This means that grant recipients should repair or reinforce existing materials, rather than replace them, in order to preserve as much of the original, historic material as possible.
-In the case of severe deterioration historic materials may be replaced with new as long as any new materials used identically replicate the original in dimension, appearance, material type, etc. This means that not all modern/newly developed materials are appropriate for projects receiving grant funding from this program.
+This means that not all modern/newly developed materials are appropriate for projects receiving grant funding from this program.
 If you have any questions about this methodology, please contact our Outreach Director and Heritage Barn Grant program manager, Jennifer Mortensen.